Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Appendix

 \subsection{Implementation details}

 This section provides further details on the implementation of our method.
 Subsection \ref{applychat} provides more details on the datasets used and their preprocessing steps.
 In subsection \ref{ref_predictor_appen}, further information is given about the models used for generating \acrshort{et} features, along with the specific preprocessing required for each.
 Subsection \ref{sec:remapping_appen} explains the process of mapping the fixations from the tokenizer used by the generation model to the tokenizer used by the Reward Model.
+Subsection \ref{sec:app_models} give more detials on the checkpoints used fot the \acrshort{rm} backbone models.
 Finally, additional implementation details are discussed in subsection \ref{training}.